-We are proud to offer patients our extensive experience and expertise in liposuction, the single most popular cosmetic surgery procedure in the U.S. today.
+We are proud to offer our Seattle patients our extensive experience and expertise in liposuction, the single most popular cosmetic surgery procedure in the U.S. today.
 Liposuction sculpts the body by removing undesirable fat that has not responded to diet and exercise from the abdomen, waist, hips, buttocks, thighs, knees, upper arms, chin, cheeks and neck.
 Liposuction not only offers the opportunity to slim and contour chubby areas of the body; by removing the fat cells, it also ensures that these areas will not accumulate fatty deposits in the future.

-Our doctors know that all patients are different, both in their body shapes and in what they wish to achieve with liposuction.
+Our Seattle doctors know that all patients are different, both in their body shapes and in what they wish to achieve with liposuction.
 We take as much time as necessary during every pre-operative consultation to learn what each patient wants liposuction to do for them, and to decide which technique is best.
 In this way, every one of our patients enjoys completely customized treatment designed with his or her specific goals in mind.

 The liposuction procedure begins with the injection of a solution composed of saline (salt water), a local anesthetic called lidocaine, and a small amount of adrenaline to decrease bruising and bleeding.
 This is known as either the tumescent or super-wet technique, depending on the ratio of the fluid to the fatty tissue being removed.